 If you want to know more before signing up, you can go to https://hasty.ai.

-To log in with your Google account, just click the "Login with Google" button on the first screen.
+To log in or sign up with your Google account, just click the "Login with Google" button on the first screen.
 After clicking the button, a new window will open where you can fill in your Google account and password.
 Do so and you will be logged in (if you have used Hasty before) or signed up (if you haven't used Hasty before).

 To signup/login with an email address click the "Login with email" button.
 On the next screen, you will be asked for an email, fill in the email address you want to use and then click on "Continue".
 When you do so, an email containing a link will be sent to the email you specified.
 Open up the email, click the link, and then you will be logged in (if you have used Hasty before) or signed up (if you haven't used Hasty before).